naturalis/arise-metabarcoding-biodiversity/data/README.md

     find . -name "*NI030*" -exec gmv -t ./ITS {} +

 Where `"*NI030*"` is the marker that we wanted to move to `./ITS` directory.
+Use this to move all needed data with the right markers to a specific directory.
+This will be the data that we will be using for this pipeline.

+### Set up data on the server

+To use the server we need to set up the data on the MaaS server.
+To do so use scp

+    scp *.gz ubuntu@145.136.253.38:winny.thoen/

+Where `*.gz` are all the files within the current directory and `ubuntu@145.136.253.38:winny.thoen/` is the directory on the MaaS server.
+-> dit moet nog aangepast worden want dit is nog niet de goede locatie!!